Modelling and classifying joint trajectories of self-reported mood and pain in a large cohort study: Discussion

 Going beyond association to look at mechanism and causation, we stress that we have not performed causal inference and so results should all be interpreted as indicative of (potential) association magnitudes rather than as causal statements.
 Nevertheless, the interpretability of the observed clusters and their diversity in terms of e.g. conditions and sites of pain represented suggests that there may be associated endotypes -- i.e.\ clusters representing distinct mechanisms of disease.
 If such causally distinct groups exist, then our hypothetical investigation of interventions that target either mood or pain individually suggests that we might expect clinically significant differences from different treatment depending on an individual's endotype.

 Our study has some limitations that should be borne in mind when interpreting results.
 The first of these is, as discussed above, that we consider associations rather than causation.
 Furthermore, we have assumed missing values -- primarily arising when participants did not enter data on one day -- can be ignored and so have removed them; although this is not a major component of the data an alternative would be to model non-response as a separate value.
 Along related lines, the simplification of the state space, while necessary for the EM algorithm to produce plausible transition matrices for each cluster, involves some information loss and this leaves open the possibility of more sophisticated methodology to perform the clustering.
+Also, factors common to all observational studies such as this one are important to bear in mind, particularly that individuals are selected from the general rather than a clinical population.

 Extension of the work presented here could include applying the same methodology to more datasets to check if the phenotypes found are reproducible.
 This would further strengthen the likelihood of different causal relationships holding within clusters.
 To make a fuller assessment of likely causation, however, expected relationships between all observed and unobserved variables would need to be specified, and ideally intervention studies run.
-Additionally, this work can be extended by including socio-economic factors, extra latent variables like sleep quality, environment etc. Ultimately, our hope is that work on observational data such as that presented here can aid with hypothesis generation for future clinical studies of more personalised interventions for common problems such as low mood and chronic pain.
+Additionally, this work can be extended by including socio-economic factors, extra latent variables like sleep quality, environment etc. Another direction would be to apply different techniques to this dataset, such as linear model based approaches that can identify latent classes \citep{proust2015estimation, komarek2013clustering}.
+Different methods may allow the Markovian assumption made in our work to be relaxed, allowing for e.g.\ consideration of patterns in longer sequences of data, but at the cost of the ability to model out of sample behaviour as Markov chains allow.